maciejj04/K8s-AWS-provisioning/README.md

 # K8s-AWS-provisioning

-The aim of this repo is to automate provisioning different types (sizes) of K8s clusters placed in AWS for testing purposes using [kops](https://github.com/kubernetes/kops).
+The aim of this repo is to automate provisioning different types (sizes) of K8s clusters placed in AWS for k8s cluster testing purposes.
+Provisioning method:
+- using [kops](https://github.com/kubernetes/kops) - scripts present in 'scripts' directory.
+Note that kops is running all necessary AWS infrastructure for You.
+- k8s-the-hard-way (IN PROGRESS) - ansible deployment scripts - do not include running AWS infra.

-### Prerequisites
+### Kops method prerequisites

 Before usage please ensure that tools You've installed necessary prerequisites (see scripts in ./prerequisites directory).